TechnoLukas/godotrl-web/README.md

 Based on great project 😊 https://github.com/edbeeching/godot_rl_agents

+Discord server => https://discord.gg/c5CeA4phvh   Will be more than happy to chat and help somebody.

 Godot Rl support for web to play and use in the browser.

 To watch web demo => (will take ~20 sec to load) https://technolukas.github.io/godotrl-web-webapp/